NREL/ReEDS-2.0/_sources/model_documentation.md.txt

 Trades are allowed only within planning regions ({numref}`figure-hierarchy`) and not across planning region boundaries.
 The amount of reserves that can be traded is limited by the amount of carrying capacity of an AC transmission corridor that is not already being used for trading energy.

-The ability of technologies to contribute to reserves is limited by the ramping requirement for a given reserve product, the plant ramp rate, and online capacity ({numref}`generation-techs-flexability-params`).
+The ability of technologies to contribute to reserves is limited by the ramping requirement for a given reserve product, the plant ramp rate, and online capacity ({numref}`generation-techs-flexibility-params`).
 Online capacity is approximated in ReEDS as the maximum generation from all time slices within a modeled day.
 Reserves can be provided by generation and storage technologies that are turned on but not fully dispatched in a time slice.
 In addition, demand-side interruptible load can also contribute to reserve requirements, if enabled in a scenario.